 Computers are powerful because they can do repetitive things really fast.
-When a computer executes or runs a program, it constantly repeats a series of processing steps commonly referred to as the processing cycle.
-The processing cycle consists of four primary steps: Instruction Fetch, Instruction Decode, Instruction Execution, and Result Store.
-The step names can be shortened to simply Fetch, Decode, Execute, and Store.
-Different types of processors implement the processing cycle differently, but generally all processors carry out these four processing steps in some form or another.
+When the executable code is loaded into main memory the processor can start executing the machine instructions.
+When a computer executes or runs a program it constantly repeats a series of processing steps commonly referred to as the processing cycle.
+The processing cycle consists of four primary steps: instruction fetch, instruction decode, instruction execution, and result store.

+The step names can be shortened to simply fetch, decode, execute, and store.
+Different processors will implement the processing cycle differently but for the most part these four processing steps are being carried out in some form or another.
 The processing cycle is depicted in figure 4-9.